firework8/BRL/data/pyskl_data/README.md

    7. `keypoint_score` (np.ndarray, with shape [M x T x V]): The confidence score of keypoints.
 Only required for 2D skeletons.

 Note:
-1. For Kinetics400, things are a little different (for storage saving and training acceleration):
+1. For Kinetics-Skeleton, things are a little different (for storage saving and training acceleration):
    1. The fields `keypoint`, `keypoint_score` are not in the annotation file, but stored in many different **kpfiles**.
    2. A new field named `raw_file`, which specifies the file path of the **kpfile** that contains the skeleton annotation of this video.
    3. Each **kpfile** is a dictionary: key is the `frame_dir`, value is a dictionary with a single key `keypoint`.
 The value of `keypoint` is an ndarray with shape [N x V x C].
 N: number of skeletons in the video; V: number of keypoints; C (C=3): number of dimensions for keypoint (x, y, score).